PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ### Logging in to MBL

 To log in to MBL, wait for a login prompt, then enter the username `root`.
 You will not be prompted for a password.

-## Setting up a network connection

-### Ethernet

-If your device is connected to an Ethernet network **with a DHCP server**, then it automatically connects to that network.